-Services that are covered for you What you must pay when you get these services • Consultation, diagnosis, and treatment by a specialist \$20 copay for each Medicare-covered specialist visit.
-Prior Authorization may be required. • Other health care professionals \$0 copay for services received from other healthcare professionals in a PCP's office. \$20 copay for services received from other healthcare professionals in all other locations.
-Prior Authorization may be required . • Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment \$20 copay for Medicare-covered hearing services.
-Prior Authorization may be required .
-Certain telehealth services, including: Urgently Needed Services, Home Health Services, Primary Care Physician, Occupational Therapy, Specialist, Individual and Group Sessions for Mental Health, Podiatry Services, Other Health Care Professional, Individual and Group Sessions for Psychiatric, Physical Therapy and Speech-Language Pathology Services, Individual and Group Sessions for Outpatient Substance Abuse, and Diabetes Self-Management Training.
-You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
-Our plan offers 24 hours per day, 7 days per week virtual visit access to board certified doctors via Teladoc to help address a wide variety of health concerns/questions.
-Covered services include general medical, behavioral health, dermatology, and more. \$0 copay for virtual visit services performed through Teladoc .
-Please note: The \$0 copay above, only applies when services are received from Teladoc .
-If you receive in-person or telemedicine services from a network provider and not the virtual visit vendor, you will pay the cost shares listed for those providers, as outlined within this benefit chart (e.g., if you receive telehealth services from your PCP, you will pay the PCP cost share).
+Services that are covered for you What you must pay when you get these services Consultation, diagnosis, and treatment by a specialist \$25 copay for each Medicare-covered specialist visit.
 Prior Authorization may be required.
+Other health care professionals \$0 copay for services received from other healthcare professionals in a PCP's office. \$25 copay for services received from other healthcare professionals in all other locations.
+Prior Authorization may be required. \$25 copay for Medicare-covered Basic hearing and balance exams performed by your PCP or hearing services. specialist, if your doctor orders it to see if you need medical Prior Authorization may be treatment required. \$0 copay for virtual visit Certain telehealth services, including: Urgently Needed services performed through Services, Home Health Services, Primary Care Physician, Teladoc.
+Occupational Therapy, Specialist, Individual and Group Sessions for Mental Health, Podiatry Services, Other Health Please note: The \$0 copay Care Professional, Individual and Group Sessions for above, only applies when Psychiatric, Physical Therapy and Speech-Language services are received from Pathology Services, Individual and Group Sessions for Teladoc.
+If you receive Outpatient Substance Abuse, and Diabetes Self-Management in-person or telemedicine Training. services from a network provider and not the virtual visit You have the option of getting these services through an vendor, you will pay the cost in-person visit or by telehealth.
+If you choose to get one of shares listed for those providers, these services by telehealth, you must use a network as outlined within this benefit provider who offers the service by telehealth. chart (e.g., if you receive telehealth services from your Our plan offers 24 hours per day, 7 days per week virtual PCP, you will pay the PCP cost visit access to board certified doctors via Teladoc to help share). address a wide variety of health concerns/questions.
+Covered services include general medical, behavioral Prior Authorization may be health, dermatology, and more. required.
 A virtual visit (also known as a telehealth consult) is a visit with a doctor either over the phone or internet using a smart phone, tablet, or a computer.
 Certain types of